duylam/pi-camera/schema/README.md

-Share proto buff schema for gRPC.
+Shares proto buff schema for gRPC.
+This folder is used by child dirs of `apps` dir